 - Favorite thing about Tucson: The sunsets, wildlife and one-of-a-kind community.

-- Favorite restaurants in Tucson: Seis Kitchen, Aqui Con El Nene, Locale, Opa’s Best and Eegee's.
+- Favorite restaurants in Tucson: Seis Kitchen, Aqui Con El Nene, Locale and Opa’s Best.

 - Favorite thing to do in Tucson: Visiting Mount Lemmon, attending a UA baseball game and checking out Tucson Meet Yourself.